 Untreated, the arthritic spurs from the joint will often affect one of the rotator muscles, the supraspinatus, which lifts the arm.
-The tendon passes immediately below the acromioclavicular joint.
+The tendon passes immediately below the ACJ.

 If you suffer regularly from shoulder pain then I recommend you do a few simple exercises every morning before arising, and again as a warm up before strenuous work.
 Prevention is better than a cure, right?

-This morning I'm going to be using a heavy chainsaw to get in firewood for the winter; it's difficult and dangerous work.
-Focus without distractions and strong shoulder muscles are vital.
+This morning I'm going to be using a heavy chainsaw to get in firewood for the winter; it is difficult and dangerous work.
+Mindfulness without distractions and strong shoulder muscles are vital.

 Once your shoulder pain has healed start exercising regularly.
-Perhaps splitting wood for the winter, gardening, tennis; the couch potato has more pain coming.
+Perhaps splitting wood for the winter, gardening and tennis; the couch potato has more pain coming.

 Plant a tree for a greener planet?